 3. Appointees must successfully complete the Fire Academy to begin their Firefighter probationary period.
 During the probationary period the employee must demonstrate the ability to perform the work assigned to the position, including successful rotations to various apparatus and completion of all field testing and evaluation.
 All time off taken will extend the probation end date by the same number of days.

-4. Maintenance of a valid California EMT-1 Certification and a California Driver License, Class A or B is a condition of continued employment.
+4. Maintenance of a valid California EMT-1 Certification and a minimum of a Class C California Driver License with firefighter endorsement is a condition of continued employment.

 5. The City and County of San Francisco’s Substance Abuse Policy, in compliance with the Department of Transportation Omnibus Transportation Employee Testing Act of 1991 employing the Federal Motor Carrier Safety Administration (FMCSA) and Federal Transit Administration (FTA) regulations, requires drug and alcohol testing for employees in “safety-sensitive” positions.
 Some H-2 Firefighter positions qualify as “safety-sensitive” as defined by the FMCSA and FTA regulations.
 The selected applicants for safety-sensitive positions will be required to pass a Pre-Employment drug test prior to appointment and shall be subject to Random, Post-Accident, Reasonable Suspicion, Return-To-Duty, and Follow-Up testing during employment.
 Prior to appointment to an FMCSA position, each applicant who has participated in a DOT drug and alcohol testing program within the immediately preceding two years will be required to sign a consent form authorizing the City to contact his/her prior employers concerning his/her drug and alcohol test history.